Edge differentially private estimation in the $\beta$-model via jittering and method of moments: Numerical study.

-We draw $\theta_1,\ldots,\theta_p$ independently from $ \mathcal{N}(0,0.2)$, and then generate the adjacency matrix $\bX$ according to $\beta$-model \eqref{d2}.
 Based on the released data $\bZ$, we applied the moment-based method \eqref{eq:esttheta} to estimate $\btheta=(\theta_1,\ldots,\theta_p)^\T$, and then calculated the estimation error $L(\hat{\btheta})=p^{-1}|\hat{\btheta}-\btheta|_2^2$.
-We also compared our estimator with an adaptation of the maximum likelihood estimator (MLE) of \cite{KarwaSlavkovic_2016}, by correcting the degree sequence $\bU_X$ as $(1-\alpha-\beta)^{-1}\{\bU_Z - (p-1)\alpha\}$ and then applying the algorithm developed in that same paper.
+For comparison, we also considered to apply the MLE of \cite{KarwaSlavkovic_2016} to the degree sequence of the released data $\bZ$.
 Table \ref{tab1} reports the averages, medians and standard deviations of the estimation errors over 500 replications.
 The proposed moment-based estimation performed competitively in relation to the MLE, though the MLE is slightly more accurate overall.
 However the MLE method is memory-demanding when $p$ is large.
 For example with $p=1000$ and $\alpha=\beta=0.1$, the step generating a graph with given degree sequence (i.e. Algorithm 2 of \cite{KarwaSlavkovic_2016}) occupied 3.91 GB memory.
 In contrast, the newly proposed moment-based estimation only used 38.19 MB memory.
 Furthermore, the MLE is excessively time-consuming computationally when $p$ is large.
 See Table \ref{tab1} for the recorded average CPU times for each realization on an Intel(R) Xeon(R) Platinum 8160 processor (2.10GHz).
 With $p=1000$, the average required CPU time for computing the MLE once is over 471 minutes with the original data $\bX$ (i.e. $\alpha=\beta=0$) and is almost double with the sanitized data $\bZ$ (i.e. $\alpha, \beta >0$).
 It is practically infeasible to conduct the simulation (with replications) for all scenarios with $p=2000$, for which we only report the results with $\alpha=\beta=0$ with the average CPU time 5095 minutes per estimation.

+We note that Algorithm 2 of \cite{KarwaSlavkovic_2016} might be made more efficient if it is modified to directly estimate the node degree sequence without actually producing the intermediate graph, the latter step which requires MCMC.
+Additionally, such an approach might also help with convergence issues.
+In particular, and as an important caveat to the above results, we note that in order to achieve MLE estimates for $500$ trials in our simulations it was necessary to discard a nontrivial fraction of trials for which the MCMC algorithm failed to converge.
+Specifically, when $\alpha=\beta=0.1$, $0.2$, and $0.3$, the proportion of trials that needed to be discarded were, respectively, $3\%$, $10\%$ and $21\%$.
+That is, MLE convergence was increasingly problematic with increasing noise level and hence with increasing privacy.
+No trials were discarded for our proposed moment-based approach.

 Based on our moment-based estimator $\hat{\btheta}$, we also constructed the simultaneous confidence regions \eqref{eq:confreg} for all the $p$ components $\theta_1,\ldots,\theta_p$.
 To determine the tuning parameter $\delta$, we applied the data-driven Algorithm \ref{alg:1} with $M=500$.
 Table \ref{tab3} lists the relative frequencies, in 500 replications for each settings, of the occurrence of the event that the constructed confidence region contains the true value of $\btheta$.
 At each of the three nominal levels, those relative frequencies are always close to the corresponding nominal level.